DevExpress-Examples/asp-net-web-forms-grid-edit-item-template-in-batch-mode/Readme.md

 5. Handle the editor's client-side `KeyDown` and `LostFocus` events to emulate the editor behavior when a user presses a key or clicks outside the editor.

 > **Note**
 > When you implement an edit item template, the control does not update the data source automatically.
-Handle the grid's server-side [RowUpdating](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowUpdating), [RowInserting](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowInserting), and [RowDeleting](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowDeleting) events to manually update the data source.
+Handle the grid's server-side [RowUpdating](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowUpdating), [RowInserting](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowInserting), and [RowDeleting](https://docs.devexpress.devx/AspNet/DevExpress.Web.ASPxGridView.RowDeleting) events to update the data source manually.

 ## Files to Review